hristokbonev/MagiDict/README.md

 And when you go to sleep at night, do you lie awake thinking about how much better your life would be if you took that course in JavaScript that your friend gave you a voucher for, before they moved to a different country and you lost contact with them, so you could finally use optional chaining and nullish coalescing operators to safely access nested properties without all the drama?

 If you answered "yes" to any of these questions, you're not alone!
 But don't worry anymore, because there's finally a solution that doesn't involve learning a whole new programming language or changing your religion to JavaScript!
-It's called ✨MagicDict✨ and it's here to save your sanity!
+It's called ✨MagiDict✨ and it's here to save your sanity!

-MagicDict is a powerful Python dictionary subclass that provides simple, safe and convenient attribute-style access to nested data structures, with recursive conversion and graceful failure handling.
+MagiDict is a powerful Python dictionary subclass that provides simple, safe and convenient attribute-style access to nested data structures, with recursive conversion and graceful failure handling.
 Designed to ease working with complex, deeply nested dictionaries, it reduces errors and improves code readability.
 Optimized and memoized for better performance.

 Stop chaining get()'s and brackets like it's 2003 and start living your best life, where `Dicts.Just.Work`!